 - N'Djamena, Chad

-Ventura - Primary Contact - Wallace Baker MD
+Ventura - Primary Contact - Wallace Baker MD, Ventura County Family Medicine Program

 Educational and clinical experience in Ventura California.
-This experience will include work in an urgent care and average of 3 days per week with elective opportunities 2 days per week in ultrasound training, inpatient infectious disease and outpatient TB and HIV clinic.
+This experience will include work in local clinical setting an average of 3 days per week with additional elective educational opportunities an average 2 days per week in ultrasound training, inpatient infectious disease and outpatient TB and HIV clinic.
 Call opportunities for inpatient medicine and ER may exist.
 The core urgent care setting is in an urban underserved location with a moderate sized Mixteco population.
 Fellows will also be expected to lead residency interest group meetings and provide didactics on global health topics at residency core conference.
 We strive to be flexible and cater our on-site curriculum to the educational and career goals of the fellow as much as possible.

-Guatemala - Primary Contact - Zack Self MD
+Guatemala - Primary Contact - Zack Self MD, M.D., FAAFP

 Chad - Primary contact - James Appel MD

-Liberia - Primary contact - John Fankhauser MD
+Ethiopia - Primary Contact - Michele Yates MD

 Additional Curricular Opportunities